 With over 25 years of experience in the fiber arts industry, I have a wealth of knowledge regarding pattern writing and publishing.
 I offer the following services on an hourly basis.

 - Schematic and chart preparation (both knit & crochet) in ready-to-print format (.eps, .pdf, etc.)

-My availability to take on new clients or projects varies; contact me with your project and I’ll be back in touch quickly to discuss the work and a timeline.
+My availability to take on new clients or projects varies; contact me using the form below and I’ll be back in touch quickly to discuss the work and a timeline.
 If you contact me prior to needing the work done “now”, chances are better that I can fit you into the schedule.